When are Shareholder dividends or Elders' Benefit distributions made?

-If you have completed an application since we moved our system online, you do not need to fill out a new application if nothing has changed.
+If you have completed an application since October 2013, you do not need to fill out a new application if nothing has changed.
 Our online application system maintains these records, and even allows you to submit the same application to multiple job openings if you so choose.
-If you have moved, found current employment, or received training/certificates/education since the last time you applied, you should fill out a new application.
+If you have moved, found current employment, or received training/certificates/education since the last time you applied, you should update your application.
 This makes contacting you easier for us or should we want to get in touch with you about various job opportunities or trainings.

 What applications do I need to fill out?